GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 Element Name	| 	Business Rules |	Error Messages with respect to business rules (If any)
 ------ | ------- | ------- | ------- | --------
 solnbr| 1.
 This field is required where applicable.
 If no value is provided, then service throws an error<br><br> 2.
-If invalid combination of ntype and solnbr is provided, then system throws an error<br><br>  3.
-If a space is given along with numbers in this field, then service throws an error	|1.
+If invalid combination of ntype and solnbr is provided, then system throws an error<br><br>  	|1.
 Multiple notices found.
 Please input more details<br><br>  2.
-Notice not found<br><br>  3.
-Notice Id can only contain 128 characters from the following set: a-z A-Z 0-9 - _ ( ) { } with no spaces awdnbr|	 If neither solnbr or awdnbr is provided, then the system throws an error|	Solicitation Number or Award Number is required ntype|	1.
+Notice not found<br><br> awdnbr|	 If neither solnbr or awdnbr is provided, then the system throws an error|	Solicitation Number or Award Number is required ntype|	1.
 If an invalid ntype is provided, then service throws an error |  	1.
-NTYPE value provided is not valid deletetype|		1.
-If an invalid deletetype is provided, then service throws an error  |	Delete type provided is not “notice” or “attachment” deletemethod|	1.
-If an invalid deletemethod is provided, then service throws an error  |	Delete method provided is not “latest” or “all”
+Invalid NTYPE value provided deletetype|		1.
+If an invalid deletetype is provided, then service throws an error  |	1.Delete type provided is not “notice” or “attachment” deletemethod|	1.
+If an invalid deletemethod is provided, then service throws an error  |	1.
+Delete method provided is not “latest” or “all”

 #### archiveNotice